onflow/cadence-lang.org/docs/language/run-time-types.md

 ### Getting the Type from a Value

-The method `fun getType(): Type` can be used to get the runtime type of a value.
+The method `view fun getType(): Type` can be used to get the runtime type of a value.

 ```cadence
 let something = "hello"